shamratPG/demo-bank-website/README.md

 # demo-bank-website

-## Use this id & password to see the full features of this site 'shamratpg@gmail.com': 'beautifulcow876'
+## Use this id & password to experience all features of this app
+## id: shamratpg@gmail.com  password: beautifulcow876

 ## Table of contents